spagoc/PeppyMeter-4-Linux-desktop/README.md

   change PeppyMeter config.txt with the one that is in this repo.
 * Peppymeter needs python pygame library.
 Install it (or use a separated python virtual env):
     ### $ sudo apt install python-is-python3 python3-pygame
-* Compile peppymeter-start.c, that feeds PeppyMeter named pipe with a PipeWire stream:
+* Download the binary file "pwstream4peppymet" that is in the "Releases" section, it feeds PeppyMeter named pipe with a PipeWire stream.
+Or compile peppymeter-start.c:
     ### $ gcc -Wall pwstream4peppymet.c -o pwstream4peppymet $(pkg-config --cflags --libs libpipewire-0.3) -lm
-  To avoid this compilation you can use the binary file pwstream4peppymet that is in "Release".
-* Put the binary file in ~/PeppyMeter-master, make it executable.
+* Put the binary file "pwstream4peppymet" in the ~/PeppyMeter-master dir and make it executable.
-  Put peppymeter-start.sh in ~/Desktop dir or where you prefer (if you used Python virtual env adapt the script shell).
+  Put peppymeter-start.sh in the ~/Desktop dir or where you prefer (if you used Python virtual env adapt the script shell).
 Make it executable.

 ## RUN
 * Right-click on peppymeter-start.sh and select "Run as a program" (see first screenshot).